denten-books/plain-text/2-device.md

 creator, minus technique."
 The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
-Technique was, in other words, the "method of processing content through material" [@bakhtin_k_2003, 249].
-Again we return to the notion of labor or a procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions (and the other way around, I should add again).
-In this light, the goal of poetics---the study of that transformation---became, in Bakhtin's words, the analysis of the "technical apparatus of aesthetic creation," the movement between the object of art as a thing and the work of art as an idea [@bakhtin_k_2003, 275].
+Technique was, in other words, a "method of processing content through material" [@bakhtin_k_2003, 249].
+Again we return to the notion of labor or procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
+In this light, the goal of poetics---the study of that transformation---became, in Bakhtin's words, the analysis of the "technical apparatus of aesthetic creation:" the movement between works and objects of art and back from things to ideas [@bakhtin_k_2003, 275].

-Even as formalism flirted with the idea of a materialist poetics, the "matter" of formal analysis was limited to the abstract notion of language, which, as is the case with any abstraction, can exist only in a categorical sense: in a way all whales are mammals, for example.
-Mammals are not a thing in that sense.
+Even as formalism flirted with the idea of a materialist poetics, the "matter" of formal analysis was limited to the abstract notion of language, which, as is the case with any abstraction, can exist only in a categorical sense: in a way that all whales are mammals, for example.
+In that sense, mammals are not a thing.
 The category of language similarly comprises a theoretical aggregate of specific vernaculars, argots, and dialects.
 In giving names to literary phenomena---genres and periods, for example---the literary critic moves from material specifics to categorical abstractions.
 In this light, we can view Nabokov's recursive meta-poetics as a response counter to the critic's method of induction.
 His prose attempts to convert ideas into things, where pipes and surface inscriptions protrude through the diegetic limits of the fictional world.
-He attempts to convert categories back into things.
+Nabokov aims to convert categories back into things.

 On the way of becoming a thing, the word necessarily encounters the physical boundaries of its medium.
 Whatever the limits of a fictional world, they are firmly constrained by the book's covers.
 Nabokov's prose often reveals the page to be the outer-most literary device containing all other literary devices.
-The surface of the page is where the literary device in its linguistic sense meets the literary device in its material; the fictional world bumps against the real.
+The surface of the page is where the literary device in its linguistic sense meets the literary device in its material, where the fictional world bumps against the real.
 Recall, for example the conclusion of Nabokov 1936 *Invitation to a Beheading*, which ends with the imagined dissolution of the diegetic boundaries in a glimpse of the material reality "on the other side" of the page:

 > Everything was falling.
 A spinning wind was picking up and whirling: dust,
 > rags, chips of painted wood, bits of gilded plaster, pasteboard bricks,